abangfarhan/abangfarhan.github.io/about.md

 I earned my Bachelor of Economy (Sarjana Ekonomi) from the Faculty of Economics and Business in Universitas Indonesia in 2021, majoring in financial management.
-Now, I am currently employed as an Investment Analyst at BNI Asset Management.
+Now, I am currently working as an Investment Analyst.

 My links: